-The Honda Civic is a medium-sized family car, available as either a five-door hatchback or a saloon.
-The current model is the tenth generation of Civic and went on sale in the UK in early 2017.
+The Honda Civic was a medium-sized family car, available as either a five-door hatchback or a saloon.
+This is the tenth generation of Civic, which went on sale in the UK in early 2017 and was replaced in Summer 2022.

-The hatchback models are currently built in the UK at Honda’s Swindon plant, but this factory is due to close in 2021 and future vehicles will be imported from Japan.
-The saloon, which is not built in the UK, only makes up a small percentage of Civic sales.
+The hatchback models were built in the UK at Honda’s Swindon plant up until summer 2021, but this factory was closed and Civic models were then imported from Japan.
+The saloon, which was never built in the UK, only made up a small percentage of Civic sales.

-The Honda Civic is available with either petrol or diesel engines, and there is also a high-performance version called the Civic Type R. We have a separate page for this model here.
+The Honda Civic was available with either petrol or diesel engines, and there was also a high-performance version called the Civic Type R. We have a separate page for this model here.

-The Civic has received consistently good reviews from the UK motoring media. it has received particular praise for its practicality and generous levels of standard equipment.
-It isn’t rated quite as highly as the leading vehicles in its class, but it is still considered a very good car.
+The Civic received consistently good reviews from the UK motoring media.
+It received particular praise for its practicality and generous levels of standard equipment.
+It wasn’t rated quite as highly as the leading vehicles in its class, but it was still considered a very good car.

 Key specifications